-The Staff Code of Conduct sets out expectations in full and can be found internally in Staff Resources.
+The Staff Code of Conduct sets out expectations around staffs duty of care in full and can be found internally in Staff Resources.

 Abuse of position of trust

 All school staff are aware that inappropriate behaviour towards pupils is unacceptable and that their conduct towards pupils must be beyond reproach.